exercism/v3/languages/clojure/exercises/concept/international-calling-connoisseur/.docs/instructions.md

 ### 3. Get the country name matching a country code

-Check that a country with the country name for dialing code 55
+Retrieve the name of the country with dialing code 55

 ```clojure
 (country-name countries 55)